 Owning a stake in a company means we can address possible risks to company performance while engendering positive impact.
 If there’s reason for concern, our first step is to work with the company in addressing the issue rather than simply divesting.

-By Désirée Lucchese, Ethics and impact manager
+By Désirée Lucchese, head of ethics and impact

 The Quit Nukes honour roll profiles Australian financial institutions that have adopted and implemented policies to comprehensively prevent financial involvement with companies that produce nuclear weapons.

 As responsible and ethical funds continue to prove their competitive edge to investors, we explore why this ever growing and evolving sector is here to stay.

 While there is a view that in order to achieve positive investment ‘alpha’ or superior returns, the astute investor must compromise, at times, on ethics – the academic evidence may surprise you.

 The Australian Government released a legislative proposal to remove responsible lending obligations from the National Consumer Credit Protection Act 2009.
 These eased protections come with dangers to individuals and the wider economy.

 By chief investment officer James Cook

 The possibilities of medical biotechnology are not only resolutely in demand, but projected to expand as we tackle global issues such as the onset of disease.

 With the passage into law of the Modern Slavery Act in November 2018, we explain how we continue to manage modern slavery risks two years on.